-Fredrik Heintz, Jonas Kvarnström, and Patrick Doherty {frehe, jonkv, patdo}@ida.liu.se
+Fredrik Heintz and Jonas Kvarnström and Patrick Doherty Department of Computer and Information Science, Linköpings universitet, SE-581 83 Linköping, Sweden {frehe, jonkv, patdo}@ida.liu.se

-Dept. of Computer and Information Science Linköping University, 581 83 Linköping, Sweden
+Abstract- Developing autonomous agents displaying rational and goal-directed behavior in a dynamic physical environment requires the integration of both sensing and reasoning components.
+Due to the different characteristics of these components there is a gap between sensing and reasoning.
+We believe that this gap can not be bridged in a single step with a single technique.
+Instead, it requires a more general approach to integrating components on many different levels of abstraction and organizing them in a structured and principled manner.

-Abstract.
-Developing autonomous agents displaying rational and goal-directed behavior in a dynamic physical environment requires the integration of a great number of separate deliberative and reactive functionalities.
-This integration must be built on top of a solid foundation of data, information and knowledge having numerous origins, including quantitative sensors and qualitative knowledge databases.
-Processing is generally required on many levels of abstraction and includes refinement and fusion of noisy sensor data and symbolic reasoning.
-We propose the use of knowledge processing middleware as a systematic approach for organizing such processing.
+In this paper we propose knowledge processing middleware as a systematic approach for organizing such processing.
 Desirable properties of such middleware are presented and motivated.
-We then argue that a declarative stream-based system is appropriate to provide the desired functionality.
+We then go on to argue that a declarative streambased system is appropriate to provide the desired functionality.
+Finally, DyKnow, a concrete example of stream-based knowledge processing middleware that can be used to bridge the sense-reasoning gap, is presented.
 Different types of knowledge processes and components of the middleware are described and motivated in the context of a UAV traffic monitoring application.
-Finally DyKnow, a concrete example of stream-based knowledge processing middleware, is briefly described.1

-1 Introduction
+I. INTRODUCTION

 When developing autonomous agents displaying rational and goal-directed behavior in a dynamic physical environment, we can lean back on decades of research in artificial intelligence.
 A great number of deliberative and reactive functionalities have already been developed, including chronicle recognition, motion planning, task planning and execution monitoring.
-Integrating these approaches into a coherent system requires reconciling the different formalisms they use to represent information and knowledge about the world.
-To construct these world models and maintain a correlation between them and the environment, information and knowledge must be extracted from data collected by sensors.
-However, most research done in a symbolic context tends to assume crisp knowledge about the current state of the world while information extracted from the environment often consists of noisy and incomplete quantitative data on a much lower level of abstraction.
+To integrate these approaches into a coherent system it is necessary to reconcile the different formalisms used to represent information and knowledge about the world.
+To construct these world models and maintain a correlation between them and the environment it is necessary to extract information and knowledge from data collected by sensors.
+However, most research done in a symbolic context tends to assume crisp knowledge about the current state of the world while the information extracted from the environment often is noisy and incomplete quantitative data on a much lower level of abstraction.
 This causes a wide gap between sensing and reasoning.

 Bridging this gap in a single step, using a single technique, is only possible for the simplest of autonomous systems.
 As complexity increases, one typically requires a combination of a wide variety of methods, including more or less standard functionalities such as various forms of image processing and information fusion as well as application-specific and possibly even scenario-specific approaches.
-Such integration is often done ad hoc using a variety of mechanisms within a single architecture, partly by allowing the sensory and deliberative layers of a system to gradually extend towards each other and partly by introducing intermediate processing levels.
+Such integration is currently done ad hoc, partly by allowing the sensory and deliberative layers of a system to gradually extend towards each other and partly by introducing intermediate processing levels.